Skip to main content

 What’s The Difference Between Workflows & Processes?

-An example of a process is holding a project kickoff, which involves scheduling the meeting, creating an agenda, and then holding the meeting.
+An example of a process is a project kickoff, which involves scheduling the meeting, creating an agenda, and then holding the meeting.

 Components of A Streamlined Workflow